cyanit/surge/PaulTODO.md

 * Why's it coredump if layout is missing?
 * Font Controls
 * Second layout with stupid pet tricks
+* Cleanup of bitmaps at close.
+Do they all get forgotten?
 * About Screen
   * Lets do proper git ID at make time also